yankunm/Jeux/README.md

 provides a list of all the available functions.
 The same list is also available for [semaphores](http://pubs.opengroup.org/onlinepubs/7908799/xsh/semaphore.h.html).

-## Getting Started

-Fetch and merge the base code for `hw5` as described in `hw0`.
-You can find it at this link: https://gitlab02.cs.stonybrook.edu/cse320/hw5.
-Remember to use the `--strategy-option=theirs` flag for the `git merge` command to avoid merge conflicts in the Gitlab CI file.

 ## The Jeux Game Server: Overview

 "Jeux" is a simple implementation of a game server, which allows users